locle27/RenderStreamlit/README.md

 ### Security

 The toolbar is only active in development mode.
 It will not appear in production.

+## Deployment

+When deploying to production:
+1. Set environment variables on your hosting platform
+2. Upload your `gcp_credentials.json` file securely (not through git)
+3. Set `DEV_MODE = False` in `app.py`